SyedaFatima002/Web_Project_i211213_i211186/frontend/mysportsshop/README.md

 1. Category Nav Bar (Displayed on Every Page)

 ## Extra things needed to be done
-1. Error page
+1. Error pages
-2. Loading Wishlist page
+2. Loading pages
 3. OAuth
+4. Payment API
+5. Color better if you have time